braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/canvas_status.md

 ---
-nav_title: Canvas Basics
+nav_title: Understanding Canvas Status
-article_title: Canvas Basics
+article_title: Understanding Canvas Status
-page_order: 1
+page_order: 2
 page_type: reference
-description: "This reference article covers the basics of Canvas, covering various questions you should ask yourself as you set up your first Canvas."
+description: "This reference article gives an overview of the various statuses a Canvas can have and what they mean."
 tool: Canvas

 ---